 - Ask for help when it’s needed

 Encourage your loved one to ask for help with things they find difficult.
-Make sure they know its no failing on their part, and that asking for help is a sensible choice to make.
+Make sure they know that support is available should they need it, and that asking for help is a sensible choice to make.
 Encourage them to seek help with strength and balance too, such as taking tai chi classes or attending older persons classes at the gym.